Towards Quantum One-Time Memories from Stateless Hardware: Simplifying the Gutoski-Watrous SDP and its dual

 Thus, for polynomial $m$, the objective function value obtained by our dual solution from Equation~(\ref{eqn:dual})is exponentially small in the number of key bits, $n$ (under the heuristic approximations made in this derivation).

 \paragraph{The dual solution is not optimal.} Naturally, this raises the question of whether our dual solution $Y$ from Equation~(\ref{eqn:dual}) is optimal.
 If it were, then a matching primal solution can in principle be found (it is easy to see that Slater's constraint qualification holds for the primal and dual, and so strong duality holds), and thus the optimal cheating probability would be approximately that given in Equation~(\ref{eqn:approx}).

 Unfortunately, $Y$ is provably not dual optimal.
-In particular, for $m=2$ and $n=1$ ($2$ queries, $1$ key bit), the primal optimal value is $\approx 0.85$ and for $m=3, n=1$, it is\footnote{With $m=3$ and $n=1$, it is trivial to break the OTM construction.
+Specifically, for $m=2$ and $n=1$ ($2$ queries, $1$ key bit), the primal optimal value is $\approx 0.85$ and for $m=3, n=1$, it is\footnote{With $m=3$ and $n=1$, it is trivial to break the OTM construction.
 Namely, first measure the quantum key $\ket{\psi_z}$ in the standard basis and make an honest $0$-query to extract the first secret bit.
 Then, since $\ket{\psi_z}$ is only $1$ qubit, we can use brute force to make two $1$-queries to the token with the only two possible candidate keys in the $X$-basis, $0$, or $1$.} $1$ (both numerical values calculated via CVX in Matlab).
-However, evaluating Lemma~\ref{l:R} for these values of $m$ and $n$ yields $\beta=0.25$ and $\beta=0.46875$, respectively.
-Thus, the dual solution $Y$ of Equation~(\ref{eqn:dual}) is not optimal.
-However, as the heuristic derivation of $\beta$ from Equation~(\ref{eqn:approx}) rather naturally led to precisely the desired type of bound on the cheating probability, we conjecture that $Y$ is \emph{approximately} optimal, in the following sense. \begin{conj} The optimal values for the primal and dual SDPs of Section~\ref{sscn:stream} are, up to multiplicative scaling by some fixed polynomial in $m$, equal to $\beta=\frac{\abs{R}}{4^nd^m}$. \end{conj}
+However, evaluating $\abs{R}$ in Lemma~\ref{l:R} for these values of $m$ and $n$ yields $\beta=0.25$ and $\beta=0.46875$, respectively.